CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description focuses heavily on internal architecture (agent architecture, GC loops, sync points, dual-track pipeline) rather than user-facing capabilities, making it difficult for Claude to understand when to select this skill based on user requests.
-The trigger terms are unnatural command-like phrases rather than terms users would naturally use.
-While it identifies a domain (UI design), it fails to clearly articulate what concrete outcomes it delivers for the user.
+The description focuses heavily on internal architecture details (agent architecture, GC loops, sync points, coordinator, dual-track pipeline) rather than user-facing capabilities.
+The trigger terms are unnatural command-like phrases that users would rarely say organically.
+While it identifies a domain (UI design), it fails to describe concrete outcomes or include the natural language terms users would actually use when needing this skill.

 Suggestions

-Replace architectural jargon ('GC loops', 'sync points', 'team-worker agent architecture') with concrete user-facing capabilities like 'generates design tokens', 'audits UI components for accessibility', 'creates implementation specs from designs'.
+Replace implementation jargon ('GC loops', 'sync points', 'team-worker agent architecture') with concrete user-facing capabilities like 'creates design tokens', 'audits UI components for consistency', 'generates implementation specs from designs'.

-Expand trigger terms to include natural user language such as 'design system', 'UI components', 'design tokens', 'style guide', 'accessibility audit', 'component library', '.figma'.
+Expand trigger terms to include natural phrases users would say, such as 'design system', 'UI components', 'design tokens', 'style guide', 'accessibility audit', 'component library', 'visual consistency'.

 DimensionReasoningScore